guddbye/data-structures-and-algorithms/python/docs/graph_business_trip/README.md

 Big O Time: O(N*M) because we loop through every edge of the current node and we do that for every node in the list of names.

 Big O Space: O(N) because we create a dictionary containing every node in the graph.
 We also create a dictionary containing every neighbor for a certain node, but this could only ever equal the number of nodes in the graph at most.

+## Solution
+Run Pytest or Pytest Watch to gain solution.